Core Team

 Research Associate

 Ms. Kawasaki supports all components of the RTTC including administration and communication, training and technical assistance, evaluation and policy and dissemination.
 She supports program data collection and analysis of its implementation and communication activities as well as contributing to scholarly output.
 She graduated from Tulane University School of Public Health with an MPH, with a focus on global health.
 Her research interests include HIV, hepatitis C, social determinants of health, health systems strengthening, health program management, and program monitoring and evaluation.
 Prior to coming to the United States, she lived in Japan, Sri Lanka, Bangladesh, Nepal, and Pakistan.
-She embraces diversity and as a RTTC team member, she is eager to contribute to improving access to quality healthcare for all who need it regardless of their race, ethnicity, age, gender, and socio-economic status.
+As a RTTC team member, she is eager to contribute to improving access to quality healthcare for all who need it.

 Keito Headshot